chuckmilton/chuckmilton/README.md

 ###

-<p align="left">Hello, my name is Charles and I am a CS student minoring in Statistics at CSULB!
+<p align="left">Hello, my name is Charles and I am a CS student at CSULB!
 I enjoy diving into a variety of domains within computer science, such as software development, VR/AR, and AI/ML.
 My goal is to not only work towards being the best at what I do, but to also contribute to building a future where technology serves humanity in innovative and ethical ways, making a positive impact on society's challenges and improving the quality of life for people around the world.</p>

 ###

-<p align="left">🌎 Long Beach, CA<br>📚 I'm learning Full-Stack Development, VR/AR Development, and Machine Learning<br>🖥️ Check out my portfolio at https://chuckmilton.com/ </p>
+<p align="left">🌎 Long Beach, CA<br>📚 I'm learning Full-Stack Development, VR/AR Development, and Machine Learning<br>🖥️ Check out my portfolio at https://chuckmilton.com/<br>✉️ You can contact me at chuckmilton123@gmail.com<br>🎲 Fun fact: I have chronic lower back pain.</p>

 ###